Guidelines for Journal Authors

 Press, Cambridge, Mass.

-Smith, G. & Kettle, St J. (eds) 1992, Threats Without
+Smith, G. & Kettle, St J. (eds) 1992, Threats Without Enemies:

-Enemies: Rethinking Australia’s Security, Pluto Press,
+Rethinking Australia’s Security, Pluto Press, Sydney.

 Government and parliamentary publications